 - Bottom Line: OptinMonster vs. Sumo

-First things first, there are some fundamental differences in OptinMonster vs Sumo dashboards and how your account works.
+First things first, there are some fundamental differences in how OptinMonster vs. Sumo dashboards work.

-Both OptinMonster and Sumo can be used on any type of website (WordPress, Shopify, Magento, even static HTML sites).
+Both OptinMonster and Sumo can be used on any website, such as WordPress, Shopify, Magento, and even static HTML sites.

 OptinMonster is a standalone app that lives on its own website.
-To create your popups and other campaigns, you’ll log in to your account on the OptinMonster app website.
+To create your optin campaigns, you’ll log in to your account on the OptinMonster app website.

-After you log in, you can manage your account, see all the websites you’re using OptinMonster on, and start creating new campaigns.
+After you log in, you can manage your account, see all the sites you’re using OptinMonster on, and start creating new campaigns.